Max’s Natural Coffee

 With more than 20 years of producing coffee, Isabela’s Farm is already the third generation of the Salazar family, who is now the head of this beautiful farm that carries out its work at more than 1,600 meters above sea level.

-Located in the llano bonito of Naranjo, with 6 hectares of coffee cultivation, Max Salazar, General Manager presents us with rich varieties of plants, different types of preparation and drying processes.
+Located in the Llano Bonito of Naranjo, with more than 14 Acres of coffee cultivation, Max Salazar, General Manager presents us with rich varieties of plants, different types of preparation and drying processes.

 A farm where a family works all year with passion, taking care of every detail with precision, creating shadows, taking care of the soil so there is no use of agrochemicals.